 Clash of the Worlds: Preface and Prologue

-Two worlds – and we have the good and bad.
+Two worlds – and we have the good and the bad.
 And I, having come to faith in the Lord Jesus, have been impressed in realizing such that exist in this temporary time.
 From my imagination, I wrote this piece a fictional story purposed to reflect God's ultimate/absolute truth.

 Except for the names of God – Elohim, the Lord Jesus, etc. – all other names of persons and places are fiction; any resemblance to anyone or anyplace is purely coincidental.
 The trials, troubles, and struggles the characters experience – the good and the bad – are I believe typical of such all of us face in our journey through time.
 The hope, I pray, we all will realize the more real reality and the joy even through such trying times we may face.

 I give praise to Jesus (Yeshua), the Christ (Messiah), my sure Hope and eternal Joy, for His help in my writing this piece.

 “In the beginning [Elohim – the Almighty Three-in-One, Immortal, All-knowing, All-powerful, Everywhere present, and Personal God] created the heavens and the earth...
 [And Elohim] created human beings in his own image.
 In the image of [Elohim] he created them; male and female he created them.
 [Then Elohim] blessed them and said, 'Be fruitful and multiply.
 Fill the earth and govern it.
 Reign over the fish in the sea, the birds in the sky, and all the animals that scurry along the ground.'
 Then [Elohim] looked over all he had made, and he saw that it was very good…” (From Genesis 1-2.)

 But then comes Genesis chapter three – the man and his wife yield to the ploy of the evil one, that fallen angel kicked out of heaven because he thought he was better than his Creator.